Yaribz/SLDB/docker/README.md

 - `MYSQL_*`: the variables that will be used to initialize the database instance, when provisioned from docker.
 - `UID|GID`: run `id` on your host machine to fetch and configure the values, this ensures permissions are available for the shared volumes: `log` and `etc`
 - `<COMPONENT>_CONF`: set of key-values to dynamically configure the component on initialization, these override defaults when configured
-- `docker-compose.yml`: some files are configured directly in docker-compose.yml, such as levels.conf/commands.conf/users.conf
+- `docker-compose.yml`: service configuration, avoid touching whenever possible

 ### Operation